cavo789/blog/blog/XXX/dagger-python/index.md

 :::

-It'll take around two minutes to download and initialize Dagger.
+It'll take around two minutes to download and initialise Dagger.
 By looking at your file system, you'll see, oh, the owner is `root` and not you.

 ```bash
 ❯ ls -alh